bokhuuu/GPT-3/README.md

 # General
 -  View the optimal layout for the site depending on their device's screen size
--Use internal links for navigation
+- Use internal links for navigation
 # Project Name
 GPT-3
 # Project Link and Screenshot